JBTZ trial: Background

 In the late 1980s, Slovenia embarked on a process of liberal democratic reform, which went unparalleled in the other five Yugoslav republics.
 The Slovenian communist leadership, under Milan Kučan, was allowing an ever-greater degree of freedom of the press.
 The magazine Mladina was taking advantage of this and became extremely popular in Slovenia, deliberately testing the borders of press freedom with news and satire breaking old taboos.
-In 1987 it started more and more frequently attacking the Yugoslav People's Army (YPA) and its leadership, for instance labeling the defense minister, Branko Mamula, a "merchant of death" for selling arms to famine-stricken Ethiopia.
-Many of the articles were written by the young defense expert Janez Janša, who soon became a particular irritant for the YPA leadership.
-As far as the YPA were concerned, Mladina was attacking the army, the main protector of Yugoslav unity, and hence attacking Yugoslavia itself.
+In 1987 it started increasingly frequently criticizing the Serb-dominated Yugoslav People's Army (JNA) and its Serb-dominated leadership, for instance labeling the ethnic Serb Defense Minister, Branko Mamula, a "merchant of death" for selling arms to famine-stricken Ethiopia.
+Many of the articles were written by the young defense expert Janez Janša, who soon became a particular irritant for the JNA leadership.
+As far as the JNA were concerned, Mladina was attacking the army, the main protector of Yugoslav unity, and hence attacking Yugoslavia itself.
 When they realized that the Slovene government were not going to crack down on Mladina, they decided to do so themselves.

 In 1988, Mladina got its hands on notes from a secret meeting of the central committee of the League of Communists of Yugoslavia, detailing plans for arrest of journalists and dissidents in Slovenia.
-Their possession of these documents gave the YPA the pretext it needed.
-Shortly after, on 31 May, Janša, another Mladina journalist, David Tasić, and a Slovene sergeant in the YPA, Ivan Borštner, were arrested.
+Their possession of these documents gave the JNA the pretext it needed.
+Shortly after, on 31 May, Janša, another Mladina journalist, David Tasić, and a Slovene sergeant in the JNA, Ivan Borštner, were arrested.
 Later the editor of Mladina, Franci Zavrl, was also arrested.
 They were charged with betraying military secrets, a charge that would have to be tried in a military court.
 Thus the government of Slovenia had no involvement in the proceedings.

 The trial

-The YPA was hoping to impose a level of control on Slovenia, and assert its authority in the republic.
-In the event however, the JBTZ trial, as it became known from the initials of the accused (Janša, Borštner, Tasić, Zavrl), was a complete failure for the YPA, and only served to alienate the Slovenes from Yugoslavia.
-Slovene public opinion rallied massively behind the four accused.
+The Serb-dominated JNA was hoping to impose a level of control on Slovenia, and assert its authority in the republic.
+In the event however, the JBTZ trial, as it became known from the initials of the accused (Janša, Borštner, Tasić, Zavrl), was a complete failure for the JNA, and only served to alienate the Slovenes from Yugoslavia.
+Slovene public opinion rallied massively behind the four accused, with mirrored support coming from Croatia, Bosnia and Herzegovina, Montenegro, Kosovo, Macedonia, and the part of the Serbian population opposed to the nationalist line of Slobodan Milošević.
 A Committee for the defense of Human Rights was formed, and a petition drawn up in support of the four accused gathered 100,000 signatures.
 A demonstration on the central Congress Square of the Slovenian capital Ljubljana on 22 June was attended by at least 40,000 people.
 All protests passed off peacefully, giving the army no excuse to intervene.